Skip to content

 number hours for the auto shutdown

-usage: control_device.py set_name [-h] [-v] -d DEVICE_ID -l DEVICE_KEY -i IP_ADDRESS -n NAME
+usage: control_device.py set_name [-h] [-v] -c DEVICE_TYPE -d DEVICE_ID [-l DEVICE_KEY] -i IP_ADDRESS -n NAME

 options: